XueruiWangTUD/XueruiWangTUD.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am Xuerui (Sherry) Wang, an assistant professor (tenure tracker) in the Faculty of Aerospace Engineering, Delft University of Technology.
+I am Xuerui (Sherry) Wang, an assistant professor in the Faculty of Aerospace Engineering, Delft University of Technology.
 I strive to optimize aircraft design through interdisciplinary research on interactions among structural dynamics, aerodynamics, flight dynamics and automatic control systems.